 2.2 Preprocessing

 To ensure accurate reflections of surface features atmospheric correction, geometric correction, and cloud removal was done.
-Moreover, data normalization and dimensionality reduction were employed to scale features and mitigate computational complexity.
+Moreover, data normalization and dimensionality reduction were employed to scale features, and mitigate computational complexity.

 2.3 LULC Classification

 The Land Use and Land Cover (LULC) classification was a vital aspect of this study, which analyzed the spatial distribution and changes in land cover over time across Bangladesh (Table.
 2).
-High-resolution satellite imagery from 2012 and 2023 was taken for a detailed and accurate classification.
+High-resolution satellite imagery from 2012 and 2023 was selected for a detailed and accurate classification.
 The preprocessing involved atmospheric correction, radiometric calibration, and geometric alignment, ensuring the data were standardized and free from inconsistencies caused by atmospheric and sensor variations.
 For the training phase, a comprehensive dataset of 10,000 points was developed, representing key land cover types, including water bodies, built-up areas, barren land, vegetation, forest, and agricultural land.
 These points were carefully selected to account for the spectral diversity of each class, improving the classification accuracy.
 Several advanced algorithms were used to classify the LULC.
 Decision Trees and Support Vector Machines (SVM) were employed for their effectiveness in non-linear classification problems.
 Decision Trees provide a simple yet powerful way to partition data based on feature values.
 At the same time, SVM offers high accuracy by finding the optimal hyperplane that separates classes in feature space.
 Random Forest, an ensemble of decision trees, enhanced the classification's robustness and reduced overfitting by averaging predictions across multiple trees.
 Long Short-Term Memory (LSTM) networks, known for their ability to model sequential data, were applied to capture temporal dependencies in land cover changes, improving the detection of long-term patterns.
 XGBoost, a highly efficient gradient boosting algorithm, was also utilized for its speed and accuracy in handling large datasets.
 Its ability to correct errors iteratively and handle missing values made it ideal for this complex classification task.
 Post-processing techniques were applied to refine the classification results, reducing noise and enhancing the precision of the LULC maps.
 Validation was conducted using a separate set of validation points to assess the models' accuracy, and metrics such as overall accuracy, user’s accuracy, producer’s accuracy, and the Kappa coefficient were calculated to ensure the reliability of the results.

 Table 2: Description of Land Cover